 I hope everyone else is well and sorry I have not had more of a chance to stay in touch with you.
 I am looking forward to seeing you soon!

 The Final Stage

-One thought I always had during that year and I still have today, is that there are plenty of people out there who go through much worse than what I endured.
-Nine months of chemo is nothing when you consider young children diagnosed with cancers such as leukeamia, and have to go through years of chemotherapy and even worse, bone marrow transplants.
+One thought I always had during that year and still have today, there are plenty of people out there who go through much worse than what I endured.
+Nine months of chemo is nothing when you consider young children diagnosed with cancers such as leukemia, and have to go through years of chemotherapy and even worse, bone marrow transplants.

 One lady I met in the hospital wards, Rosie, had basically been living there for a number of years on and off.
 Her cancer had moved from one organ to the next, and just when they thought they had cleared the latest outbreak the cancer would reappear somewhere else.
 She was from Roma, an eight hour drive from Brisbane and she spent every day in hospital, unable to leave due to being so frail.
 Also leukopenic, meaning she had no white cells to protect her body from infections!
 Her husband would spend a lot of time with her, but often he had to go back to Roma and all she wanted was to go back with him to see her daughter as well as the grandchildren.